 Exasperated by the whole experience, I even wrote a children’s picture book about it.
 As a children’s picture book author, this seemed natural.
 She kept asking me to read the poo story to her as she thought it was fun and wanted to make Mr Poo happy.
 The book is called Come Out Mr Poo! and it is available through Amazon.
 See below for more details plus a few other books that may help.

 While it might sound funny, smaller kids want to be big kids and tend to idealise what bigger kids do.
 If they can watch a slightly older brother or sister, a cousin or friend do a poo on the toilet sometimes this gives them the push to overcome their fear or stubbornness as they too want to be a ‘big kid’.

 It goes without saying but kids generally want to make you happy and if you can make them feel proud and grown up then this is something they want to continue to receive.
 Every time you have success, give as much praise as you can.
 Many high-fives and hugs go a long way.

 6. IF GOING OFF TO HIDE, ENCOURAGE TO DO IN THE BATHROOM

 If you child will only do poos in their nappy or slinks off to the corner to do a poop.
 Encourage them to do this in the bathroom.
 Whilst it won’t necessarily solve the problem, it gets them closer to understanding the right place for where poos should be done.

 There are other books that you can read that offer suggestions and advice in more depth than this post.

 I hope some of these suggestions are useful and work for you.
 Patience is definitely required.
 There are some great days and some not so great days.
 Your child will get there, these are some suggestions to help both you the parent and your little one.
+If you are looking for more potty training assistance, visit toddler potty training.
 Best wishes!